 Keetmanshoop Municipality implements Frotcom to curb misuse of council vehicles and to monitor the running costs of its fleet.

-Keetmanshoop is the biggest urban centre in the Karas Region, Southern Namibia.
+Keetmanshoop is the biggest urban center in the Karas Region, Southern Namibia.
 It is also known as the Capital of the South.
-The municipality is committed to be the centre of superb growth and excellence in Local economic development, Local Authority governance and Local Authority administration in the entire Karas Region in southern Namibia.
+The municipality is committed to be the center of superb growth and excellence in Local economic development, Local Authority governance, and Local Authority administration in the entire Karas Region in southern Namibia.

 The council has 41 municipality vehicles, including small and heavy vehicles (emergency and waste collection vehicles), and needed a way to manage its fleet more effectively.

-Keetmanshoop Municipality had a rampant misuse of the municipality’s vehicles, as well as unauthorised usage of its fleet.
-To make drivers accountable for council financial losses and to trace where heavy duty vehicles were being used, Mr. Desmond Basson, the Municipality CEO, knew that the installation of a vehicle tracking system would fill these gaps.
+Keetmanshoop Municipality had a rampant misuse of the municipality’s vehicles, as well as unauthorized usage of its fleet.
+To make drivers accountable for council financial losses and to trace where heavy-duty vehicles were being used, Mr. Desmond Basson, the Municipality CEO, knew that the installation of a vehicle tracking system would fill these gaps.

 Frotcom Namibia’s Approach

 The municipality received other proposals for a vehicle tracking system.
-Despite the competition, the Frotcom proposal was the favoured solution, as its web based platform allows easy access to monitoring vehicles from any workstation.
-Additionally, the initial and the monthly costs proved that Frotcom had the most cost-efficient financial proposal.
+Despite the competition, the Frotcom proposal was the favored solution, as its web-based platform allows easy access to monitoring vehicles from any workstation.
+Additionally, the initial and monthly costs proved that Frotcom had the most cost-efficient financial proposal.